atomisthq/docs/docs/rug/why-and-what-is-rug.md

-You also of course have the power to decide when you upgrade to a newer version of Rug for particular language features that may have come to light after you originally created your Rug Archive.
+You also of course have the power to decide when you upgrade to a newer version of Rug for particular language features that may have come to light after you originally created your Rug archive.

 ### Rug can be Extended with Custom Types